companieshouse/cypress-webfiling/README.md

 ### IDE
 It is recommended that you use Visual Studio Code which is optimised for Javascript.
 Please download [here](https://code.visualstudio.com/Download)

+### Clone the repository

+Use `git clone` and your preferred method of cloning (ssh or https) to clone the `github.com/companieshouse/cypress-webfiling` repo

+### Install Cypress via npm

+`cd /your/project/path`

+`npm install cypress --save-dev`
+This will install Cypress locally as a dev dependency for your project.

+Make sure that you have already run npm init or have a node_modules folder or package.json file in the root of your project to ensure cypress is installed in the correct directory.
+See more at https://docs.cypress.io/guides/getting-started/installing-cypress.html#npm-install

 ### Open Cypress with
 `npm run cypress`